Leslie Jamison: Early life

 Jamison was born in Washington, D.C., and raised in the Pacific Palisades neighborhood of Los Angeles.
 Her parents are Joanne Leslie, a nutritionist and former professor of public health, and economist and global health researcher Dean Jamison; she is the niece of clinical psychologist and writer Kay Redfield Jamison.
 Jamison grew up with two older brothers.
 Her parents divorced when she was 11, after which she lived with her mother.

 Jamison attended Harvard College, where she majored in English and graduated in 2004.
 Her senior thesis dealt with incest in the work of William Faulkner.
 While an undergraduate, she won the Edward Eager Memorial Fund prize in creative writing, an award also won by her classmate, writer Uzodimna Iweala.
-Jamison was a member of the college literary magazine The Advocate and social club The Signet Society.
+Jamison was a member of the college literary magazine The Harvard Advocate and social club The Signet Society.

 Jamison then attended the Iowa Writers' Workshop, where she earned an MFA in fiction, and Yale University, where she earned a Ph.D. in English literature.
 At Yale, she worked with Wai Chee Dimock, Amy Hungerford, and Caleb Smith, submitting a dissertation titled "The Recovered: Addiction and Sincerity in 20th-Century American Literature" in 2016.